 "He's not the most cooperative patient I've had.
 I think I've gotten all

 I can out of him for now.
-See what you can do with a Rorschach.
-We'll try
+See what you can do with a Rorschach test.
+We'll

 The psychologist came into Ben's cell with a set of ten cards in her hands.